 - Technical level work.
 Usually scripts, collisions and cameras (cameras together with artists, more technical stuff with programmers)

 - Usability testing.
 Usability testing & analysis for players and casual players.

 Most of our designers are specialized in one of these categories, although for example game design is done pretty much by everyone, and level design is done by most of the team.

 We will consider all financial and/or legal positions independently.
-What we value the most is the desire to be in the games industry, but if you value a great team, a relaxed working environment, challenges of a global industry and want to make your own job better, please send us your application.
+What we value the most is the desire to be in the games industry, but if you value a great team, a relaxed working environment and challenges of a global industry and you appreciate the chance to improve your own job, please feel free to send us your application.

 We value our employees over everything, and the main duty of Frozenbyte HR is to both maintain and constantly improve our work environment, and to ensure Frozenbyte is and remains the best possible workplace.

 HR work at Frozenbyte is very people-centric.
 We don’t draw tight lines between HR, Management and the development team, but instead everyone works closely together.
 HR plays a key role in ensuring a great workplace atmosphere, and often schedules meetings with other employees just to hear what’s up, and is always available to help people with questions, worries or if they just need to vent.
 Frozenbyte HR tries to support people the best they can, so HR is also always available to hear about personal, non-work related issues as well, for those who need someone to talk to.

 We believe everyone should have dreams and work towards achieving them – and our HR is there to help with them, and create personal plans with employees about how to achieve them.
 HR work isn’t always pleasant though, for example in cases where there are internal conflicts, HR also helps to resolve them if and when needed.